 How wunderful of an immersive experience it could have been if the game would have trusted the player to build his own mental map of Night City.
 Instead it is seemingly telling the player to please stop looking around and hurry up a bit.

 There are plenty more examples too.
 Such as detective style set pieces, where the game readily highlights every item of importance, rendering the more motivated players’ efforts of diving in to the victim’s story and building an understanding of which items might have played a roll in the sequence of events leading up to it’s fate for themselves, obsolete.
 Same can be said for the game’s love for inflationary highlighting all other sorts of collectable items, be it useful upgrades or recycable junk.
 It’s almost as if the game’s hand-holding is an acknowledgement of it’s information overload and the lack of understanding when loosening the grip would have benefitted the experience.
-Pulling the player’s attention away from the scene and the lovingly crafted world it plays in, over and over again. // Mind you, CD Project Red seems to have come to the same conclusion, as they adressed the issue in patch 1.5.
+Pulling the player’s attention away from the scene and the lovingly crafted world it plays in, over and over again.
+1

 In a game so rich with lore to discover and memorable places to dive into, it’s a shame the information density is subpar in a way that the bombardment with unnecessary attention grabbers not only distracts – but hinders the player to engage with this world on their own terms, lead by their own interest and curiosity.